p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    export JWK_SET_URI=https://login.microsoftonline.com/TenantID/discovery/v2.0/keys # Make sure to replace TenantID with your tenant ID
    ```

-    >**Note:** You can copy the CLIENT_ID(Application id), CLIENT_SECRET(Secret key) and TENANT_ID from the Environment details page > Service principal details .
+    >**Note:** You can copy the CLIENT_ID(Application id), CLIENT_SECRET(Secret key) and TenantID from the Environment details page > Service principal details.

    ![](Images/Ex2-T1-S3.png)

-1. Run the following command to set the environment and then verify that the environment variables are set:
+1. Run the following command to set the environment, and then verify that the environment variables are set:

    ```shell
    cd ..